RamonAsuncion/fluid-simulation/README.md

 - Marching cubes algorithm for surface extraction
 - WebGPU compute shaders for processing particle physics

+## Reflecions

+**Luke Synder:** For this project I mainly focused on the physics aspect of the simulation.
+My main inspiration was Sebastion League's video on fluid simulations.
+This was a very difficult project, with a lot having to be made before being able to see any results.
+While we didn't quite simulate water, I am still super proud of how the simulation looks and performs.
+The main changes that would improve the simulation would be how the particles interact with the edge of the box, and how the particles tend to climb together.
+I really enjoyed this project and learned a lot about webGPU and physics simulation.

+**Ramon Asuncion**: I focused on the user interaction and visual aspects of this project.
+The most challenging part was managing mouse interactions in the 3D space, as I considered using ray marching techniques.
+The idea was to create a ray from the camera to the mouse and then ray march until a particle was found.
+However, `applyMouseForce` function affects a large, specific section of the bounding box, so even a slight mouse movement changes a significant portion of the particles.
+Overall, though, the project was both fun and challenging, I wouldn’t have chosen any other.

 ## Contributors

 - Ramon Asuncion - UI interactions